go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### origins

 A list of origins which may access the api.
+These need to include the protocol (`http://` or `https://`) and port, if any.

 Default: `<empty>`